ian-hamlin/qrgen/README.md

     -k, --mask <mask>                    The mask value to apply to the QR Code, between 0 and 7 (inclusive).
     -o, --output <output>                Output path, or current working directory if not specified or - provided.
                                          [default: -]
+    -p, --pixels <pixels>                The module scale to render each block as defaults to 8. [default: 8]

 ARGS:
     <infile>...
 Input file, must be specified.